jrrios/smart-sprinkler/README.md

 # smart-sprinkler
-This is the bases for a smart sprinkler system where we are using an sensors and arduino to allow people to effeciently and environmentally friendly water their grass.
-This system monitors key information to keep their grass growing and thriving.
+This project forms the basis for a smart sprinkler system where we use sensors and an arduino to allow people to efficiently water their lawn and gardens in an environmentally friendly manner.

-Such as
+This system monitors key metrics and information sources to keep their grass growing and thriving, such as
 - Moisture Level
 - Sunlight
 - Current Weather
+- Recent Rain
 - Probablility of Rain
 - Checks the Austin Water Regulatory system

 #City Friendly Water System
-We scrape the data from the Austin Water regulation to check if there is a water shortage in Austin or not to see if it is a good time to water your grass.
+We scrape the data from the Austin Water regulation to check if there are water usage restrictions in Austin or not to see if it is a good time to water your grass.